Facebook to open source LogDevice for storing logs from distributed data centers

 Facebook has a way to correct your crooked 360 photos

-Facebook is planning to open source LogDevice, the company’s custom built solution for storing logs collected from distributed data centers.
+Facebook is planning to open source LogDevice, the company’s custom-built solution for storing logs collected from distributed data centers.
 The company made the announcement as part of its Scale conference.

 Logs are used to track database events.
 If a server suffers an outage for any reason, companies need a way to debug, perform security audits and ensure consistency between servers.
 This is particularly important to Facebook who holds immense amounts of your content across its massive data centers around the world.